When it comes to the financial aid process, so often we hear people ask "Where do I begin?" We are here to help and guide you through the process!

 After applying for Financial Aid what do I do next?

 Once you have completed all the proper paperwork needed for financial aid, you will receive a Student Aid Award letter in the mail.
 The Student Aid award letter will indicate the aid that has been awarded.
-If the information is correct, sign, date and return student copy #1 to the financial aid office and keep student copy #2 for your records.
-If the information is incorrect, or you have questions, Lindenwood St. Charles students should contact the financial aid office at (636) 949-4923.
-Lindenwood Belleville students should contact the financial services office at (618) 239-6256.
-If Belleville Financial Services is unavailable, you can contact the Financial Aid Office at the St. Charles Campus at (636) 949-4923.
+If the information is correct, sign, date and return student copy #1 to the Student Financial Services Office and keep student copy #2 for your records.

 Who should I contact with questions about my financial aid?